Find a Nufloors store near you

 Wood to Wood Seam Binder

 Typically referred to as “seam binders” they are flat strips of hardwood with beveled edges.
 It is used to bridge floors of equal heights.
 It is installed over the seam and is attached to the subfloor with screws.
 It is not screwed into either floor, which allows the floor to contract and expand without cracking the transition strip.
+These transition strips are also available in different widths (typically 5 inches) and come unfinished so it can be stained to match your flooring.

 Vinyl to Tile Transition

 This transition is much like the tile to laminate transition strip.
 It is made from hardwood and is used to create a smooth transition from a vinyl floor to a thicker tile floor.
-If a vinyl reducer is being used, a metal channel is anchored to the subfloor, the top strip is then snapped into the channel to cover the floor seams.
+If a vinyl reducer is being used, a metal channel is anchored to the subfloor, and the top strip is then snapped into the channel to cover the floor seams.
 A hardwood strip can be used and it can be stained or painted to match your floors or a Schluter tile edge can be installed with the tile to create the transition down to the vinyl flooring.

 Black ceramic tile and light grey ceramic tile with a white transition strip between them.